 What Causes Floaters?

 Most of the time, they are caused by small dots of protein cells called collagen.
 As we age, the vitreous gel inside our eye may start to thicken or shrink, forming clumps or strands inside the eye.
+Learn more about what causes eye floaters.

 These clumps of cells cast a shadow on your retina and create a floater.